roSievers/pacosako-rust/README.md

 # pacosako-rust
-Rust implementation of the Paco Sako rules for efficient analysis.
+Rust implementation of the [Paco Ŝako](https://pacosako.com/) rules for efficient analysis.